Welcome to PE at Saltdean

 Each year the school awards six Year 6 children the title of Sports Captains.

-Our Sports Captains this year are: Molly, Kate, Amelie, Chloe, Teddy and Jack.
+Our Sports Captains this year are: Oscar, Jacob, Zac, Charlotte, Lucy and Eryn

-As a school we have taken part in a variety of tournaments and sporting events this year including:
+As a school we take part in a variety of tournaments and sporting events throughout the year.
+These include including:

 - Cross Country

 - Let's Dance Competition at The Brighton Dome and the Deans Partnership Dance Festivals

 Much of these sporting events are organised within the Deans Sports Partnership but we do attend city wide events in other sport.
 These include:

 Piers the Meercat came back to visit to help us promote and encourage Walk to School week.
 The children and parents got into the spirit of the event, and it was great to see so many families walking, cycling or scooting to school.